Articles on: FAQs

 We currently support burning in captions for video to video workflow only (audio to video captions coming soon)

-Repurpose doesn't have the ability to generate automatic captions, but you can still burn captions into your videos.
+Repurpose doesn’t generate automatic captions, but you can still burn captions into your videos.

 There are 3 ways to do this: